 - the ability to think on your feet and make quick decisions.

-You may be required to have a full driving licence if travel during the working day is involved.
+You may need a full driving licence if travel during the working day is involved.

 Foreign language skills may be useful, depending on the sector you work in.

 Increasingly, many large hotels offer conference facilities in addition to their traditional business.
 Some chains employ a specialist conference manager.
 Smaller budget hotels may provide rooms for meetings.